INFOSYS221-2021/lab-03-mdm/README.md

 Count digits:

-V 1
+V1
 1. REMOVE non-number characters
 2. COUNT length of digits
 3. END when count is complete

 V 2

 1. START
 2. GET integer value
 3. IF integer value smaller than 0
 4. SET integer value to multiply of -1
    ENDIF
 5. FOR every digit in the integer value
         SET count value to count add 1
 6. END when count is complete
-7. END
 ```